John G. Crommelin: Early life and naval career

 In 1949, he was transferred to Navy headquarters in The Pentagon at the rank of captain during the period of time of military budget reductions and unification of the command of the services.

-In Washington Captain Crommelin became a vocal critic of military politics, warning of the dangers of concentrating military authority in the hands of a few, despite being in active service.
+In Washington, Crommelin became a vocal critic of military politics, warning of dangers of concentrating military authority in the hands of a few, despite being in active service.
 He publicly complained that the Defense Department was scuttling naval air power and showing improper favor to the Air Force and that "a Prussian General Staff system of the type employed by Hitler" was being imposed on the armed forces under unification.

 During this Revolt of the Admirals, he made public some of the confidential correspondence of top Navy commanders who were critical of the Defense Departments designs to defund the Navy.
 Crommelin's opposition to the civilian political authority decisions to reduce the Navy and increase reliance on the Air Force placed him in a politically untenable position.
 Crommelin was publicly reprimanded by Navy Chief of Naval Operations Forrest P. Sherman and was transferred to San Francisco, California.

 Crommelin was furloughed by Admiral Sherman at half pay, beginning early in 1950.
 Crommelin retired from active duty with the rank of rear admiral in May 1950, after 30 years of service.
 He went to operate a part of his family plantation, named Harrogate Springs, in Elmore County, raising a variety of crops.

 Political activity

 Although he was widely praised and credited for his courage in speaking out for his views and for his previous distinguished combat career, Crommelin's reputation suffered from his later political involvement.
 He was an open and unapologetic racist, segregationist and antisemite even when such sentiments were becoming less fashionable in Alabama.
 Crommelin accused Jews of being the enemy of white Christians and blamed them for empowering the civil rights movement.
+In 1957, members of the Daughters of the American Revolution walked out of an event in Pensacola, Florida where Crommelin, as a guest speaker, made anti-semitic comments.
+The incident led to DAR President General Allene Wilson Groves making a statement against persecuting minorities.
 Following the Hebrew Benevolent Congregation Temple bombing, Crommelin organized a legal defense fund for the accused bombers and claimed that Jews had blown up the synagogue in order to gain sympathy.

 Crommelin generally finished last or second-last in any election.
 He was nominated for Vice President in 1960 by the minor, far-right, white supremacist National States' Rights Party (not to be confused with the more moderate States' Rights Democratic Party of 1948), as the running mate of Orval Faubus, the Governor of Arkansas.
-Faubus denounced the NSRP in 1961 for having described the Eichmann trial as a "giant propaganda hoax."
+Faubus denounced the NSRP in 1961 for having described the Eichmann trial as a "giant propaganda hoax".